 If a RIS, CSAHSC or CSSC records a child concern report, or a standard of care review about a child whose family resides in a welfare reform community, the RIS, CSAHSC or CSSC is responsible for sending a Notice about Child Safety and welfare matters to the Family Responsibilities Commission within 5 days of Child Safety receiving the information.

 If a child concern report is recorded on behalf of North Queensland RIS, refer to Advise another RIS or CSSC of the response.

 If a child concern report is recorded, and information indicates the family has lived in one of the Welfare Reform Communities for at least 3 months since 2008:

-- confirm whether a Notice about Child Safety and welfare matters for the family has been received by the FRC
+- confirm whether a Notice about Child Safety and welfare matters for the family has been received by the Family Responsibilities Commission

-- if not, complete a Notice about Child Safety and welfare matters and email it to the FRC
+- if not, complete a Notice about Child Safety and welfare matters and email it to the Family Responsibilities Commission

 - attach the email and the Notice about Child Safety and welfare matters to the intake event in ICMS.

 For further information refer to the Family Responsibilities Commission.

 Related forms, templates and resourcesBack to top